A gorgeous black diamond ring with sidestones and paved shanks – Leibish.

 This yellow gold ring has a halo and closed pave setting that encircles the black gemstone in the center.
 The milgrain finish at the edges of the ring gives it a vintage vibe that stands out from modern designs.

 This majestic looking ring features a mesmerizing double halo that offers a lot of finger coverage when worn.
-With an open pave double halo and split shank that is designed to allow light to enter, you will get a dazzling display of sparkle from the ring.
+With an open pave double halo and split shank designed to allow light to enter, you will get a dazzling display of sparkle from the ring.

 Designed in the shape of a flower, this elegant ring is made of 18k rose gold and has petals that are made of white color melee diamonds.
 The color contrast is simply outstanding and the symbolic meaning behind this ring represents your love for the recipient.